linconvidal/flask-pyodide-htmx-pycardano/README.md

 # Flask + Pyodide + HTMX + PyCardano

-A demonstration of running a Python Flask app entirely in the browser using WebAssembly (Pyodide) with HTMX for frontend interactions and PyCardano for Cardano blockchain functionality.
+This project runs a Python Flask app entirely in the browser using Pyodide, with HTMX for UI and PyCardano for Cardano blockchain features.

-## How It Works
+## Core Concepts

-- **Python in the Browser**: Uses Pyodide to run Python and Flask directly in the browser
+- **In-Browser Python**: Pyodide (Python compiled to WebAssembly) runs Flask directly in the browser.
-- **Service Worker**: Intercepts HTMX requests and redirects them to the in-browser Flask app
+- **Service Worker for Routing**: A Service Worker intercepts HTMX `fetch` requests and redirects them to the in-browser Flask application.
+This allows HTMX to work without a traditional server backend.
-- **HTMX**: Handles UI updates without writing custom JavaScript
-- **PyCardano**: Provides Cardano blockchain functionality (address generation)
+- **Static Hosting**: The entire application can be served as static files.
+No server-side execution is needed.
+- **Client-Side PyCardano**: Cardano address generation happens in the browser.

+## Project Structure

+- `index.html`: Main entry point.
+Loads Pyodide and the Python application.
+- `main.py`: The Flask application logic.
+- `sw.js`: Service Worker that routes `fetch` requests to the Flask app.
+- `static/`: Compiled CSS and other static assets.
+- `requirements.txt`: Python dependencies installed by Pyodide.

 ## Setup